cloudogu/gitops-talks/2021-11-18-continuous-lifecycle/docs/slides/02-basics.md

 Note:
 1. and 2. -> Git, but could also be a different system with theses attributes Fun Fact: GitOps is possible without Git
+   e.g. flux with S3 bucket: https://www.cncf.io/blog/2021/08/12/august-2021-update/
 3. Continuously!
 Not only when a change is triggered, also when the actual state "drifts"
 4. No more tinkering!